Bernardine Evaristo: Royal Society of Literature

 Evaristo was elected as President of the Royal Society of Literature from the end of 2021 (following the retirement of Dame Marina Warner), becoming the first writer of colour and only the second woman to hold the position in the Society's 200-year history.
 She stated at the time of the announcement: "Literature is not a luxury, but essential to our civilisation.
-I am so proud, therefore, to be the figurehead of such an august and robust literature organisation that is so actively and urgently committed to being inclusive" In 2022, she commented in a profile piece on her in the New Yorker on the subject of the RSL "40 under 40" scheme and RSL Open initiative to bring in outstanding younger and more diverse writers to the RSL: "It's like you've got two hundred years of history to counterbalance....
+I am so proud, therefore, to be the figurehead of such an august and robust literature organisation that is so actively and urgently committed to being inclusive."
+In 2022, she commented in a profile piece on her in the New Yorker on the subject of the RSL "40 under 40" scheme and RSL Open initiative to bring in outstanding younger and more diverse writers to the RSL: "It's like you've got two hundred years of history to counterbalance ...
 So are you going to wait another two hundred years, or are you going to just speed the process up a bit?"
-The RSL Open scheme was set up because at that time there were more RSL Fellows over 100 (three) than under 40.
-In her role as President of the RSL, she has brought three philanthropic projects to the charity that she has not managed or administrated because her role is that of figurehead.
+The RSL Open scheme was set up because at that time there were more RSL Fellows aged over 100 (three) than under 40.
+In her role as President of the RSL, she brought three philanthropic projects to the charity that were not managed or administrated by her, since her role was that of figurehead.
 As a Sky Arts Ambassador, Evaristo spearheaded the Sky Arts RSL Writers Awards, providing mentoring for under-represented writers.
-In 2024 she founded the RSL Scriptorium Awards, offering her cottage on the Kent coast for free to ten writers a year who struggle to find thetime and space to write.
-Each writer will have the entire cottage to themselves for a month In 2025, Evaristo founded the RSL Pioneer Prize, dedicated to honouring women writers over 60 who laid the ground for future generations.
+In 2024, she founded the RSL Scriptorium Awards, offering her cottage on the Kent coast for free to ten writers a year who struggle to find the time and space to write.
+Each writer will have the entire cottage to themselves for a month In 2025, Evaristo founded the RSL Pioneer Prize, dedicated to honouring women writers over 60 years of age who laid the ground for future generations.
 The role of President is that of the organisation's figurehead and Evaristo is not involved in the management of the charity.
-However, from 2023, the RSL began to be criticized over the new diversity of fellowship, the emphasis on younger fellows, and for not taking a strong enough stance about the stabbing of Salman Rushdie and the cancellation of Kate Clanchy.
+However, from 2023, the RSL received criticism over the new diversity of fellowship, the emphasis on younger fellows, and for not taking a strong enough stance about the stabbing of Salman Rushdie and the cancellation of Kate Clanchy.
 In February 2024, Evaristo defended the RSL in The Guardian against "all attacks", and stated in an article that the RSL "cannot take sides in writers' controversies and issues, but must remain impartial."
-Though Evaristo had mentioned no names, Rushdie replied to her on X: "Just wondering if the Royal Society of Literature is 'impartial' about attempted murder?"
-Evaristo then stated on X that she and the RSL had actively supported Rushdie on X when the stabbing occurred, and posted a link to one of her own tweets that had been published in the Independent immediately after the stabbing as evidence.
-Further controversy then caused Evaristo and the Royal Society of Literature to clarify that she was neither a trustee of the RSL nor a "decision maker or manager".
+The Royal Society of Literature later stated that Evaristo was neither a trustee of the RSL nor a "decision maker or manager".